sdogruyol/crystal_for_rubyists/book/chapter-06.md

     Finished in 0.61 milliseconds
     2 examples, 0 failures, 0 errors, 0 pending

 Awesome!
-This shows off how elses work, as well.
+This shows off how `else` work, as well.
 It's probably what you expected.
 Go ahead and try to refactor this into a one-liner.

 Done?
 How'd you do?
 Here's mine: